 Google Cloud Platform uses the same massive infrastructure as Google Search and YouTube

-Major Services Offered for the Google Cloud
+Key Services Offered for the Google Cloud Platform

-Compute Engine is an IaaS service for running Windows and Linux virtual machines in the cloud, similar to Amazon EC2 or Azure Virtual Machines.
-Compute Engine virtual machines have seamless access to Google Cloud block storage and state-of-the-art infrastructure.
-Google Cloud Compute Engine offers three basic classes of virtual machines in your choice of standard or custom machine sizes.
-Google Cloud's N2 type VM is value priced and intended for general-purpose applications like web hosting, business applications, and databases.
-The C2 type virtual machine provides up to 60 virtual CPUs for processor-intensive applications like ECAD and simulations.
-Google's M2 type VM offers up to 11.5 TB of RAM for RAM-intensive applications such as in-memory databases or in-depth analytics.
-Google's sole-tenant node product features a physical Compute Engine machine dedicated to your exclusive use.
+Compute Engine is a service for running Windows and Linux VMs in the cloud, similar to Amazon EC2 or Microsoft Azure Virtual Machines.
+Compute Engine VMs have transparent access to GCP block storage and advanced network infrastructure.
+GCP offers three basic classes of virtual machines in either pre-defined or custom sizes.
+GCP's N2 type virtual machine is affordably priced and designed for common applications such as web hosting, business apps, and databases.
+The C2 type virtual machine supports as many as 60 virtual CPUs (vCPUs) for compute-intensive apps such as electronic computer-aided design and simulations.
+Google Cloud's M2 type VM includes up to 11.5 TB of RAM for RAM-intensive applications such as in-memory databases or time-critical analytics.
+Google Cloud's sole-tenant node option provides a physical Compute Engine server for your exclusive use.

 Additional available features for Google Compute Engine include:

 Pricing for GCP Compute Engine services is calculated by per-second usage dependent on to virtual machine instances and types, disks and images, network activity, sole-tenant nodes, graphics processing units, plus other selected resources and usage patterns.

 - Always-encrypted local SSD block storage for high performance and security

 - Graphics Processing Unit that can be included with virtual machine instances for CPU-intense applications like machine learning and 3D graphics